7axm1/7axm1.github.io/_posts/2019-11-16-htb-writeup-Networked.md

 # **Networked - 10.10.10.146**

-####  `Networked` is a simple, straight-forward machine with no rabbit holes, which is why it is a great machine .
+####  `Networked` is a simple, straight-forward machine with no rabbit holes, which is why it is a great machine.
 The IP of the machine is **10.10.10.146**.
 This machine like most machines in **HTB** comes with lot of new things to learn.

 ## **1.Enumeration**